 Over forty years later, Lynda tells her story about how she dealt with, and continues to deal with that horrific personal tragedy, and the choices she made along the way – the choice to live and to seeing the value in learning and growing from life’s most difficult challenges.

-Lynda’s book, Repairing Rainbows A True Story of Family, Tragedy and Choices is a much sought-after book, in its second printing, and it is having a profound effect by providing people with hope and inspiration.
+Lynda’s book, Repairing Rainbows A True Story of Family, Tragedy and Choices is a much sought-after book, in its third printing, and it is having a profound effect by providing people with hope and inspiration.
 The power of Repairing Rainbows is that it makes people re-think, re-discover, and re-focus.

 Repairing Rainbows is loaded with strategies, guidance and reassurance, teaching people that while at times life makes no sense, there is always a path to take back into the world to truly live.